murtazaai/standard_library/README.md

 ## License

-`test` is primarily distributed under the terms of both the PBS. license.
+`test` is primarily distributed under the terms of both the MURTAZAI. license.

 See LICENSE-MURTAZAI for details.